Recent/Current Research at the Gas Turbine Laboratory

 Advisor: Prof. Spakovszky

-Modern internal combustion engines utilize high pressure ratio turbochargers combined with NOx control strategies to improve efficiency and reduce emissions.
-In such an application, the centrifugal compressor has to simultaneously achieve high efficiency, high pressure ratio and a broad operating range.
-To meet these requirements, the trend has been towards highly loaded compressors, utilizing high speed impellers with backward-leaning blades for extended operating range and vaned diffusers for enhanced pressure recovery with compact geometry.
+Modern internal combustion engines require high pressureratio turbochargers and NOx control strategies to improve efficiency and reduce emissions.
+For such applications, the centrifugal compressor has to simultaneously achieve high efficiency, high pressure ratio and a broad operating range.
+To meet these requirements, the design trend has been towards highly loaded compressors with high speed impellers and backswept blades for extended operating range and vaned diffusers for enhanced pressure recovery and compact geometry.